clarkfitzg/phd_research/notes/jsm18.md

 leverage query optimization techniques if all we're doing is computing on data frames.
 But the PEMS one doesn't _need_ any query optimization because it's so simple.
 Hmmm.

+There are some very similar popular technologies out there:
+- lazy compute graph as in dask
+- data flow as in tensorflow
+- enqueuing operations into a GPU
+- RSlurm package generating code that can run on SLURM

+How is what I'm proposing different?
+All of the above require one to program according to some specific model. dplyr also requires programming according to a specific model, but then generates code that can run on databases as well as data frames in memory.

 ## Scratch